DJCubed12/pi-cam/README.md

 TODO:
 * Fix glitchy color issue on recordings (main stream)
+* Test 403 and 404 errors for /recordings/FILENAME and test bad url args for /playback.html?...
 * Move constants to config file
 * Figure out how to add timestamps to videos
   * This will make ffmpeg stop complaining AND